RAMoEA-QA: Hierarchical Specialization for Robust Respiratory Audio Question Answering: Results

-\paragraph{Discriminative tasks.} First, general audio QA models like Pengi fail to perform effectively on respiratory audio QA questions due to limited exposure to respiratory sounds and domain knowledge.
-As shown in \tableref{tab:question_types}, Pengi often produces irrelevant responses, resulting in extremely low word-overlap and semantic similarity scores.
-Moreover, within models adapted for the RA-QA collection, two-stage routing consistently improves diagnosis performance over single-path baselines.
-As shown in \tableref{tab:main_results}, our best configuration increases MacroF1 from $0.53$ (OPERA-CT plus 1 LoRA adapter) and $0.59$ (OPERA-GT plus 1 LoRA adapter) to $0.67$, while also improving Accuracy ($0.61$ and $0.67 \rightarrow 0.72$) and Exact Match ($0.49$ and $0.55 \rightarrow 0.60$).
-Token-level agreement also increases ($0.83$ and $0.86 \rightarrow 0.88$), indicating more faithful short-answer generation beyond label extraction.
+Within models finetuned to the RA-QA collection, our hierarchical two-stage routing improves discriminative performance over single-path baselines.
+Our model increases Macro-F1 from $0.53$ (OPERA-CT plus 1 LoRA adapter) and $0.59$ (OPERA-GT plus 1 LoRA adapter) to $0.67$, while also improving Accuracy (from $0.61$ and $0.67$ to $0.72$).

-\paragraph{Regression tasks.} Generic audio QA models again fail in the regression setting: \textbf{Pengi} is unable to produce meaningful numerical predictions, and no valid numeric values can be reliably parsed from its outputs.
-Focusing instead on respiratory audio QA models, our two-stage routing mechanism also consistently improves regression performance.
-As shown in \tableref{tab:main_results}, the strongest single-path baselines achieve an MAE of $2.61$, whereas our routed model reduces error to an MAE of $2.29$.
+\paragraph{Regression tasks.} Generic audio-language models also struggle on regression tasks. \textbf{Pengi} does not yield parseable numeric outputs, resulting in no valid regression predictions.
+When not abstaining, \textbf{LTU*} produces parseable numbers with very poor accuracy (MAE $14.36$, RMSE $36.20$), indicating that forcing an answer is not sufficient for reliable numerical estimation. \textbf{GAMA} performs substantially better than the other generic models and yields consistent numeric outputs, but still remains worse than respiratory-domain-aware models, with an MAE of $2.83$ and RMSE of $4.21$.
+Among respiratory audio QA models, our two-stage routing mechanism further improves regression performance: while the best single-path baselines reach an MAE of $2.61$ and an RMSE between $3.93$ and $4.26$, RAMoEA-QA reduces error to $2.29$ MAE and $3.77$ RMSE.